gustavoSo3/my_configs/README.md

 # my_configs :)

-A repo containign share configs for different os
+A repo containing share configs for different os

 To apply a config run